dot-agent/nextpy/README.md

 This is a very common issue with Chroma DB.
 You can find instructions to resolve this in the [Chroma DB tutorial](https://docs.trychroma.com/troubleshooting#sqlite).

-### Code for a full-stack chat app, complete with UI.
+### Here is the complete code to create a full stack chat app with auth.
+This is all done in one Python file!, complete with UI.

  ```python
 import dotagent.compiler as compiler